tiffpereira/tasty_table/README.md

 # Project_1_tasty_table
-Project 1 for GA using an API to create a user friendly site for recipes!
+The goal for Project 1 is to use theMealDB API to create a user friendly site for recipes!

-In this project, theMealDB API is used to output recipes based on the input from the user.
-In addition, if the user does not know what they would like to eat there is a randomizer button that suggests different recipes to them.
+First a trello board was created that outlined what steps needed to be completed by the end of each day.
+Along with this, a general layout of the website was formed on wireframe to plan where each element would best be placed.
+Once the inital groundwork was complete, a basic HTML layout was created and javascript logic could begin.

+Using theMealDB API, two different features were formed.
+The user can enter a meal into the input bar and search for a specfic recipe.
+If the user does not know what meal they want, they can press the "surprise me!" button which pulls displays a random recipe.
+The meal recipe displays its corresponding name, ingredients with their measurements, and instructions on how to prepare the meal.

+Once the javascript was complete, CSS was used to style the website and make a clean user friendly site.